vshantam/Age-Prediction/README.md

 # Computer Vision

 Computer vision tasks include methods for acquiring, processing, analyzing and understanding digital images, and extraction of high-dimensional data from the real world in order to produce numerical or symbolic information, e.g., in the forms of decisions.

+# Overview
+This Project is an applicaton based on Computer vision and Machne learning implementation using regression supervised classification.

 # Project Structure